My name is Steven Warrenfeltz, I am a Christian, Free-Market Capitalist, and a self-taught investor.

 I was around 11 or 12 years old when I found my love for investing

 When I was a kid, every summer, I would spend a month with my uncle Paul, who lived in Baltimore.

 My uncle was a World War II Veteran and a small businessman, he served in WWII as a B-24 Navigator/Pilot and owned some small businesses in Baltimore.

 My uncle was the person who got me fascinated with investing, during one of my visits, he stopped by the bank to cash a check, but before he went inside, he showed the check to me.

 The check was a dividend check from Merrill Lynch, he briefly explained that it as a quarterly dividend check and he received it because he owned stock in the company.

-My Uncle was born in 1923, he grew up during the Great Depression and he understood the power of money.
+My Uncle was born in 1923, he grew up during the Great Depression, and he understood the power of money.

-He often told me to save every penny and if you see one on the ground "pick it up because they add up."

-He would often say to me "I hope you never take money for granted, you'll get burned if you do."
+He often told me to save every penny, and if you see one on the ground "pick it up because they add up," he'd also say "Don't take money for granted, you'll get burned if you do."

 He taught me to treat every purchase, large or small, as an investment.